s3curitybug/similarity-uniform-fuzzy-hash/README.md

     * `com.github.s3curitybug.similarityuniformfuzzyhash`: Contains all the Similarity Uniform Fuzzy Hash classes:

       * `UniformFuzzyHash`: Represents a Uniform Fuzzy Hash.
-      * `UniformFuzzyHashBlock`: Represent a Block of a Unform Fuzzy Hash.
+      * `UniformFuzzyHashBlock`: Represent a Block of a Uniform Fuzzy Hash.
       * `UniformFuzzyHashes`: Provides utility static methods related to the Uniform Fuzzy Hash usage.
       * `VisualRepresentation`: Provides utility static methods to represent and compare Uniform Fuzzy Hashes in a visual way.
       * `ToStringUtils`: Provides utility methods and constants to build string representations of Uniform Fuzzy Hashes.